-Read these materials prior to assembling and using this trampoline
+Read these materials prior to assembling and using this trampoline and trampoline enclosure

 DO NOT attempt or allow somersaults.
 Landing on the head or neck can cause serious injury, paralysis or death, even when landing in the middle of the bed.